-As you think about your individual experiences of and ideas about diversity and inclusion, here are three different universities’ guidelines for writing a diversity statement:
+As you think about your individual experiences of and ideas about diversity and inclusion, here are some universities’ guidelines for writing a diversity statement:

 - Rochester Institute of Technology: Look for “Diversity Statement Guide”, which will download to your computer

 - University of California, San Diego.